google/earthengine-community/tutorials/forest-cover-loss-estimation/index.md

 We use the Global Forest Change dataset (year 2001) to demonstrate how to estimate tree loss based on forest definition.

-1. Select tree loss that are inside 'forests' (meeting minimum canopy and area requirements)
+1. Select tree loss pixels that are inside the derived tree cover (meeting minimum canopy and area requirements)
-1. Define minimum area using connectedPixelCount (aka minimum mapping unit, typically the same as the minimum forest area)
+1. Apply the minimum area requirement using connectedPixelCount (aka minimum mapping unit, typically same as the minimum forest area)
-1. Quantify the tree loss area that satify the above two
+1. Quantify the tree loss area (ha) that satify the above two

 <img src="loss.png" width="300">